dsouzajude/xFlow/README.md

   For every subsequent event published to the kinesis stream, the corresponding lambda for the workflow will be invoked and it will save the event to the log stream.

+- Running in server mode:

+  `xflow word_count.cfg --server`

+  This will run xflow via server mode.
+On startup, the server will setup the necessary streams, lambda functions and workflows.
+You can then publish events to a stream or track workflow executions in a RESTful way.
+Following are examples how you would do this.

+  Publishing:

+  `curl -XPOST localhost/publish -d '{"stream":"FileUploaded", "event":{"execution_id":"ex1", "message":"Test with ccc"}}'`

+  Tracking:

+  `curl -v localhost/track/workflows/compute_word_count/executions/ex1`

 xFlow Requirements (and roadmap):